oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

       starttls.enable: true
 ```

-### Add a Kafka Consumer to Persist Alert and Send Email
+### Add a Kafka consumer to persist alert and send email

 Create an `AlertConsumer` service to persist a `StoreAlert` and send the email notification when receiving an alert message through Kafka.
-Add `KafkaProperties`, `StoreAlertRepository` and `EmailService` as constructor arguments.
+Add `KafkaProperties`, `StoreAlertRepository`, and `EmailService` as constructor arguments.
 Then add a `start()` method to initialize the consumer and enter the processing loop.

 ```java
 package com.okta.developer.alert.service;